 Coping with an Angry Person

-Anger can occur easily in someone with high, unstable self esteem.
-Such a person may become triggered when they perceive someone is not respecting them in the way they feel they deserve to be respected.
 When experiencing anger, there may occur a hostile attribution of intent, where the angry person feels that the slight was done intentionally and with malice.
-When the angry person feels as though they have it worse than others and is experiencing an unfair condition, resentment can develop to prolong the angry feelings (Weiner, 2010)
+When the angry person feels as though they have it worse than others and is experiencing an unfair condition, resentment can develop to prolong the angry feelings (Weiner, 2010).

-Because anger generates feelings of moral certitude, righteousness, justification and a sense of power, there is motivation for angry people to maintain their efforts (Weiner, 2010).
+Because anger generates feelings of moral certitude, righteousness, justification and a sense of power, there is motivation for angry people to alter their angry habits (Weiner, 2010).

 When we encounter someone who is angry in the community or while driving, its best to attempt to avoid them as much as possible.
 There is little that can be done to help someone reduce their angry feelings until their crisis phase has resolved.
 Engaging the angry person will only serve to make us the target of their anger (APA, 2019).